smbgs/gryml/README.md

  - `append` - adds new array items to the existing array value
  - `merge-using <key>` - merges two array values containing objects using the values of the fields `<key>` in both collections to find and replace existing items
- - `if <expression>` - removes the value or item if expression evaluates as false
+ - `if <expression>` - removes the value or item if expression evaluates as `false`
+ - `else` - can be used rigth after `if` strategy to output the value if that strategy was evaluated as `false`
  - `repeat <key:value?>` - iterates over values from the `expression` and repeats the array items
+ - `template jinja` - processes the existing value as Jinja2 template using current values tree as the context

 ### Value files